Presidency of Dwight D. Eisenhower: Cold War

 The Cold War dominated international politics in the 1950s.
 As both the United States and the Soviet Union possessed nuclear weapons, any conflict presented the risk of escalation into nuclear warfare.
 The isolationist element led by Senator Taft would avoid war by staying out of European affairs.
 Eisenhower's 1952 candidacy was motivated by his opposition to Taft's isolationist views in opposition to NATO and American reliance on collective security with Western Europe.
 Eisenhower continued the basic Truman administration policy of containment of Soviet expansion but added a concern with propaganda suggesting eventual liberation of Eastern Europe.

 Eisenhower's overall Cold War policy was codified in NSC 174, which held that the rollback of Soviet influence was a long-term goal, but that NATO would not provoke war with the Soviet Union.
 Peace would be maintained by being so much stronger in terms of atomic weapons than the USSR that it would never risk using its much larger land-based army to attack Western Europe.

 He planned for to mobilize psychological insights, CIA intelligence and American scientific technological superiority counter conventional Soviet forces.

-After Joseph Stalin died in March 1953, Georgy Malenkov took leadership of the Soviet Union.
-Malenkov proposed a "peaceful coexistence" with the West, and British Prime Minister Winston Churchill proposed a summit of the world leaders.
+After Stalin died in March 1953, Georgy Malenkov took leadership of the Soviet Union.
+Malenkov proposed a "peaceful coexistence" with the West, and British prime minister Winston Churchill proposed a summit of the world leaders.
 Fearing that the summit would delay the rearmament of West Germany, and skeptical of Malenkov's intentions, Eisenhower rejected the summit idea.
 In April, Eisenhower delivered his "Chance for Peace speech", in which he called for an armistice in Korea, free elections to re-unify Germany, the "full independence" of Eastern European nations, and United Nations control of atomic energy.
 Though well received in the West, the Soviet leadership viewed Eisenhower's speech as little more than propaganda.
 In 1954, a more confrontational leader, Nikita Khrushchev, took charge in the Soviet Union.
-Eisenhower became increasingly skeptical of the possibility of cooperation with the Soviet Union after it refused to support his Atoms for Peace proposal, which called for the creation of the International Atomic Energy Agency and the creation of peaceful nuclear power plants.
+Eisenhower became increasingly skeptical of the possibility of cooperation with the Soviet Union after it refused to support his Atoms for Peace proposal, which called for the creation of the International Atomic Energy Agency (IAEA) and the creation of peaceful nuclear power plants.